Note: This policy is subject to change at any time. Please check all SRS Concierge Policies on a regular basis for updates.

 f) Stipend will be subject to a delay if Host Family is late in submitting a student's monthly report which is due on the 25th of each month.

-4.3 Where a Guest fails to pay the Guest Payment, SRS Concierge will not be liable for any unpaid Guest Payment or Host Payment.
+4.3 Where a Student fails to pay the Student Payment, SRS Concierge will not be liable for any unpaid Student Payment or Host Payment.

 4.5 The Stipend will be reported in “Box 3 – Other Income” on the 1099-MISC form, issued to the Host Family in January and reflecting the total Stipend amount received from the previous calendar year.
 The Host Family is responsible for paying any applicable taxes on the stipend received from StudentRoomStay International Corporation as imposed by any government taxing authority.